pbandyop/Leap_Controller/README.md

 LeapAbsRel
 ==========

-Absolute and Relative pointing using Leap Motion
+Absolute and Relative pointing using Leap Motion.